Model Context Protocol (MCP) Tool Descriptions Are Smelly! Towards Improving AI Agent Efficiency with Augmented MCP Tool Descriptions: Methodology

 \begin{enumerate} \item Retrieve Salesforce (CRM) prices from 1 Nov 2020 to 2 Dec 2020.

 \item Retrieve Salesforce (CRM) prices for the same day, 2 Dec 2020.

-\item Retrieve price changes from 10 Jan 2023 to 25 Jan 2025 and make multiple tool calls if needed. \end{enumerate} The first task produces a successful response and serves as a positive example.
+\item Retrieve price changes from 10 Jan 2023 to 25 Jan 2025 and make multiple tool calls if needed. \end{enumerate}

+The first task produces a successful response and serves as a positive example.
 The second task produces an empty response because the tool requires a non-zero date range and therefore serves as a negative example.
-The third task encourages the FM to issue multiple calls due to the large date range, which helps capture multi-step behavior useful for identifying limitations related to response size and rate.
-We use Claude Desktop as it provides a user-friendly chat interface, supports seamless integration with MCP servers, and exposes both request and response logs in the interface.
-From these logs, we extract input-output pairs for both successful and failing cases and store them in a structured JSON file for further processing.
+The third task encourages the FM to issue multiple calls due to the large date range, which helps capture multi-step behavior useful for identifying limitations related to response size and rate limits.
+The actual analysis steps in this pipeline, i.e., task generation, tool invocation, and identification of examples and limitations, are fully automated and performed by FMs and MCP-compatible clients.
+The only manual portion in this setup was boilerplate orchestration for transferring tasks between Claude Desktop interfaces and typing the resulting trace logs into a structured JSON file.
+In the following section, we describe a fully automated orchestration workflow that removes the manual transfer of tasks and logs.